-In India, we have pioneered the development of advanced wildlife study methods including line transect sample surveys for counting large mammals; techniques for safe capture, sedation and radio-tracking of large carnivores; photographic capture-recapture sampling using automated camera traps, and habitat occupancy estimation from sign surveys for a diverse range of species.
+Our long-term research projects focus on endangered species such as the tiger, leopard, dhole, elephant and large herbivores.
+In India, we have pioneered the development of advanced wildlife study methods including line transect surveys for estimating large herbivore densities in forests; techniques for safe capture, sedation and radio-tracking of large and small carnivores; photographic capture-recapture sampling using camera traps, and habitat occupancy estimation from sign surveys for a diverse range of species.

-Ecology and Behavior of Threatened Species
+Ecology and Behaviour of Threatened Species

 Development of Methodologies

-WCS – India Program has been very active in the development of methodologies related to estimating population and other related ecological parameters.
+WCS – India has been very active in the development of methodologies related to estimating population and other related ecological parameters.
 Many of the methods and study protocols developed by us are now widely used globally.

 WCS – India was the first in the country to put in place a long-term monitoring program for ungulates and other herbivores, using line transect sampling in 1989.
 The study design, field protocols and analytical methods have all been continually refined since then.
 Camera trap sampling of tigers in a capture recapture framework was developed in Nagarahole in the early 1990s, and has since been adopted worldwide and used for a large variety of species with individually identifiable markings.